Top 5 Pick-Me-Ups

 Going outside always helps – whether I’m feeling stressed out, depressed or just absolutely fed up!
 Even better if that means going for a brisk walk.
 As clichéd as it might sound, the combination of fresh air and exercise never fails to make me feel better.
 If you’re not convinced, trust me – I am the least sporty person you will meet, and you’ll never catch me going for a run!
 Just go outside: sit on a bench, walk to the shop, go to the park…it really helps!
 Even if it’s a grey and cloudy day – well, I do live in England, after all!
 If the sun’s out, consider it a bonus!

 Take a break!
 Make yourself a cup of tea, a coffee or refreshing beverage of your choice (hey, grab a G&T if that’s your tipple: I’m not here to judge!)
-And before anyone decides to criticize me for “glorifying” caffeine and alcohol, I’d like to point out that I’m a believer of everything in moderation.
+I’m a believer of everything in moderation.
 Of course I’m not suggesting to hit the booze whenever you feel stressed out.
 But, the occasional glass of wine or cup of coffee can actually be good for you!
 Sitting down with a cuppa for a chat with a friend can really help lift your spirits.